lumen-org/lumen/paper.md

 For example, imagine a model predicts that some image of suspicious skin does _not_ show a malignant tumor.
 Here it is extremely valuable to aditionally know whether the model is sure to 99.99% or just 51%.

 **accessibility as key challenge**
-A major challenge for both the development and application of Machine Learning methods is their accessibility to a human analyst, that is, the amount of hurdles that one has to take in order to practically make use and benefit from some method.
+A major challenge for both the development and application of Machine Learning methods is their accessibility to a human analyst, that is, the amount of hurdles that one has to take in order to practically make use and benefit from it.
-Lumen aims to improve accessibility for probabilistic machine learning models with respect to multiple aspects as follows:
+Lumen aims to improve accessibility of probabilistic machine learning models with respect to multiple aspects as follows:

 (1) Education: By providing visual and intuitive representations of models Lumen may fosters understanding of the underlying modelling techniques.
 For instance